 More bike hubs are planned.
-Until then, be sure to submit your feedback on the Relay Bike Share website on where you’d like to see bikes and check out the locations below where you can borrow two wheels near MARTA:
+Until then, be sure to submit your feedback on the Relay Bike Share website on where you’d like to see bikes and check out the locations and trip ideas below where you can borrow two wheels near MARTA:

 Follow signs to Arts Center Way to exit the station to reach the bikes.